nirmitshah123/Internship---Connecting-Rod-Calculations/README.md

+# Connecting Rod Force Analysis

-Computes the dynamic loading on a heavy-duty diesel engine connecting rod across the full crank cycle.
-Takes engine geometry (bore, stroke, rod length) and peak cylinder pressure as inputs, then resolves gas pressure and reciprocating inertia forces at each crank angle to find the peak compression and peak tension cases.
-Output feeds the boundary conditions for structural FEA and topology optimization of the rod.
+MATLAB script that computes the dynamic loading on a heavy-duty diesel engine connecting rod across the full crank cycle.
+Resolves gas pressure and reciprocating inertia forces at each crank angle to identify the peak compression and peak tension load cases, which feed the boundary conditions for structural FEA and topology optimization of the rod.

-Inputs: bore, stroke, connecting rod length, piston and rod mass, engine speed, peak cylinder pressure
+## Inputs

+- Bore, stroke, connecting rod length
+- Piston and connecting rod mass
+- Engine speed
+- Peak cylinder pressure

+## Outputs

+- Force vs. crank angle across the cycle
-Outputs: force vs. crank angle, peak compression / peak tension load cases
+- Peak compression and peak tension load cases

+## Status

+Work in progress.
+Some input parameters are placeholders pending verification and are marked as such in the code.